How to Easily Read the Whole Bible in 2019

-The Bible contains around 775,000 words.
-The average adult reads 250 words per minute.
-That means if you read the Bible for just 10 minutes per day, you’ll get through the whole thing in a year!
+The Bible contains around 775,000 words, and the average adult reads 250 words per minute.
+Even adding a little cushion, that means if you read the Bible for just 10-15 minutes per day, you’ll get through the whole thing in a year!

-But after committing to reading the whole Bible, most people have two questions: which translation should I use, and how should I do it?
+But after committing to reading the whole Bible, most people have two questions: which translation should I use, and how should I structure the readings?

 Which Translation to Use?

 There are a few things to keep in mind with translations.
 First, make sure your Bible is complete.
 Protestant translations such as the New International Version (NIV), the English Standard Version (ESV), and the King James Version (KJV) do not contain the seven deuterocanonical books that the Catholic Church accepts as Sacred Scripture.
-You’re going to want those books in your Bible (they’re really good!) so get a Catholic Church-approved translation.
+You’re going to want those books in your Bible (they’re really good!) so get a Catholic Church-approved translation, one that has 73 books, not 66 books, as in most Protestant versions.

-- New American Bible – Revised Edition (NAB-RE) – This is the translation used during the Mass, although it does contain some questionably translated passages and some dubious footnotes.
+- New American Bible – Revised Edition (NAB-RE) – This is the Bible translation used at Mass, so you’ll read the same phraseology as heard in the liturgy, but it does contain some questionably translated passages and some dubious footnotes.
 But if you want to sync your reading to the liturgy, this is your best choice.

 - Douay-Rheims Version (DR) – This was the standard Bible for English-speaking Catholics from 1609 until the twentieth century.
-It’s a trusted version but some readers find it a bit turgid, similar to the King James Version.
+It’s a trusted version preferred by many traditionalist Catholics, but while some readers find the language elegant, others find it a bit turgid, especially for daily reading.

-You might also check out study Bibles that are specifically designed for a one-year reading plan.
+Beside just buying a standard Bible, you might make things easier on yourself with a study Bible that is specifically designed for a one-year reading plan.
 For instance, there’s the My Daily Catholic Bible (NAB) which divides all of Scripture into 365 segments, one for each day of the year.
 It features two small readings for each day, one from the Old Testament and one from the New Testament, along with an insightful quote from a saint.
 The best part is that the readings are all grouped together sequentially so you don’t have to flip back and forth each day between the Old and New Testaments.

 In the end, what matters most is that you find a translation you’ll actually read.
 If you pick one that is cumbersome or inaccessible, then it doesn’t really matter whether it’s accurate.
 Your best bet is to sample a few translations online and then choose one you feel most comfortable reading each day.